 Sex hormones include Estrogen, Progesterone and Testosterone.
-A decline or an imbalance in these hormones can contribute to a low libido.
+A decline or an imbalance in these hormones may contribute to a low libido.

 In women, Progesterone is produced in the ovaries.
 Low levels during perimenopause or menopause can affect a woman’s sex drive.
-Bio-identical Progesterone replacement can help to balance a woman’s hormones and increase libido.
+Bio-identical Progesterone replacement may help to balance a woman’s hormones and increase libido.

 Testosterone is the primary hormone that influences sex drive in both men and women.
 It is produced in the testes of men and in the adrenal glands of women.
 As we age, our natural production of Testosterone declines.
 For men, there is a 1.5% decline per year after the age of 30.
 A simple blood test can measure levels of Testosterone in both men and women.
 Testosterone replacement is an option for those men or postmenopausal women with low Testosterone.
 One study, the APHRODITE study found treatment with a patch delivering 300microgram testosterone resulted in a modest but meaningful improvement in sexual function.

 Lastly stress can have a big impact on sex drive in both men and women.
 Cortisol is our main stress hormone.
 An elevated or depressed cortisol level may cause low energy, muscle pain, poor memory, weight gain (especially around the abdomen), anxiety, blood sugar regulation problems and low sex drive.
 If you are under chronic stress, are experiencing any of the above symptoms including low libido, have your stress hormone levels checked.
 Addressing low cortisol and chronic stress may improve a low libido.

 As you can see, your sex drive can be influenced by many different hormones.
 It is the balance and the interplay between hormones that can have the biggest effect on sex drive.
 At Vitalia Health Care, our Naturopathic Doctors can test your hormone levels and discuss a treatment plan individualized for you.

 You don’t have to live with a low libido!